Love Tyrant: Main

 The Class Idol of Seiji's school.
 Seiji initially had a crush on her prior to the start of the series, but failed to act on such emotions out of the belief that she is out of his league.
 Upon discovering this, Guri decides to use her as Seiji's lover so that she will not die due to the effects of the Kiss Note.
 However, Akane approaches him which startles Seiji causing him to reveal his kiss to Guri.
 This causes Akane to fly into a psychotic rage, as she had noticed his "loving stares" and eventually developed strong feelings for him as well.
 She begins to accuse him of cheating with her and then stabs Guri in the head, then revealing her immortality.
 Eventually Guri gets the two to kiss, calming Akane down briefly before aggravating her again by revealing that she added her own name as well.
 While she does often attack Seiji (mostly for comic relief), it is because she truly loves him and wants him to pay more attention to her.
 Akane has a habit of pulling out endless number of Gurkha knives hidden in her clothes to fight.
 She gets extremely violent (sometimes by unconscious reflex) should anyone try and steal Seiji from her, especially Guri and Shikimi.
 After listening to Seiji's confession together with Yuzu one day, Akane decides to settle down the past and live together peacefully with Yuzu and Guri as well.
-In the end of manga, she becomes one of Seiji's brides along with Yuzu and Guri in the wedding ceremony and joins the Aino Family.
+In the end of manga, she becomes one of Seiji's brides alongside Yuzu and Guri in the wedding ceremony, and joins the Aino Family.
 She is now Akane Aino.